0xSpaceShard/starknet-devnet-js/README.md

 ## Spawn a new Devnet

-This library allows you to spawn a Devnet instance inside your script, without a separate terminal.
+This library allows you to spawn a Devnet instance inside your program, without a separate terminal.
 It finds a free random free port, and releases all used resources on exit.

 ### Spawn a version without manual installation